 There is no one-size-fits-all treatment option for breast cancer.
-Instead, the option that is best for you is dependent on the location, size, stage and type of breast cancer you have, as well as your body’s health and sensitivity to hormones and your personal preferences.
+Instead, the option that is best for you is dependent upon the location, size, stage and type of breast cancer you have, as well as your body’s health and sensitivity to hormones and your personal preferences.

 In most cases, your doctor will suggest a mastectomy.
 A total mastectomy removes all breast tissue, including the fatty tissue, skin, nipple and areola.
-A skin-sparing mastectomy removes the breast tissue but leaves the skin over the breast intact so that it can be used after surgery.
+A skin-sparing mastectomy removes the breast tissue but leaves the skin over the breast intact, so that it can be used after surgery.

 After a mastectomy, which removes all of your breast tissue, reconstruction can occur at different times.